relixyr/relixyr/README.md

 WHISPER 2 INTERACT ALWAYS !!!

-BYI - i will probaly be awkward if i'm in a bad mood but feel free to int always ! everypony is welcome to int . js don't be a jackass ..
+BYI - i will probaly be awkward if i'm in a bad mood but feel free to int always ! everypony is welcome to int n sit with me . js don't be a jackass ..

-i LOVE c+h !!! don't be shy to ask if you'd like 2 sit with me :D

-^^please note i might not see your message but that rarely happens !